brinalesser/BattenVisionML/README.md

 │   │   ├── PLCCommTest.cpp     # C++ program to communicate with the PLC
 │   │   ├── BattenDetection.cpp # C++ program for batten detection (use close-up view)
 │   ├── CMakeLists.txt          # CMake file for creating executables
-│   ├── README.md               # Details on using the libplctag library
+│   ├── README.md               # Details on using the libplctag library and the C++ code in the CTest folder

 ├── Images                      # Images of battens to test code with ├── Old                         # Previous versions and quick tests left for reference